sagardampba2022w/Knowledge_Assistant/README.md

 5. **User Response**: The final response is delivered back to the user in a natural language format.

 This combination of vector search and LLM response generation ensures that users receive accurate, relevant answers to their questions, derived from complex market research data.

+#### Tech stack used

+The **Knowledge Assistant** utilizes a modern tech stack designed for scalability, performance, and ease of deployment.
+Key technologies include:

+- **Python**: The core programming language for developing the backend logic and handling data processing tasks.
+- **Docker & Docker Compose**: For containerization, ensuring a consistent development and production environment, making deployment easier across different platforms.
+- **Elasticsearch**: Used for efficient full-text search, enabling rapid retrieval of relevant information from large datasets.
+- **Streamlit**: The front-end framework for building an interactive and user-friendly interface where users can ask questions and view results.
+- **Grafana**: Employed for monitoring system performance and health, with **PostgreSQL** serving as the backend database to store monitoring data.
+- **OpenAI & Groq**: API's used to access core large language models (LLMs) gpt 4o, 4o mini, Llama 8b & 70b to process natural language queries and generate intelligent, contextually accurate responses.

 ![App Deployment](https://github.com/sagardampba2022w/Research_Knowledge_base_Assistant/blob/main/Assets/deployment.jpg)